Skip to content

 Treatments for Patients with High-Risk Disease

-Patients with high-risk multiple myeloma face a more aggressive and treatment-resistant form of the disease and often have a worse prognosis.
-Research is needed to find and improve effective strategies for newly diagnosed and relapsed patients who fall into the high-risk category.
+Patients with high-risk multiple myeloma face a more aggressive and treatment-resistant form of the disease, so they often have a worse prognosis.
+Research is needed to find and improve effective strategies for newly diagnosed and relapsed patients who fall into this high-risk category.

-Several abstracts presented at IMS 2024 highlighted encouraging progress in this area.
+Several abstracts highlighted encouraging progress in this area.
 One standout study looked at the combination of Talvey (talquetamab) and Tecvayli (teclistamab) in patients with relapsed/refractory multiple myeloma and extramedullary disease—a group of patients who have myeloma in other organs of the body beyond the bone marrow.
 Nearly 80% of patients responded to this combination of bispecifics.

 Importantly, the combination of Talvey and Tecvayli worked better for patients than either drug by itself.
 In fact, about twice as many people improved with the combination compared to just one of the treatments.